Today’s State Fair event schedule

 Vegetable Show, Forage Show (Aug.
 2-8)

-Scarecrow Contest: People’ Choice voting by text; after 4 p.m.
-Aug.
-2-9, there is a Scarecrow Photo Op.
+Scarecrow Contest: People’ Choice voting by text; after 4 p.m. from Aug.
+2- Aug.
+9 there is a Scarecrow Photo Op.

-Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, such as Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.
+Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, like Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.

 Home & Hobby Division (including Quilts of Valor): Art in Sussex County, Photography in Sussex County, Grange Exhibit, History Exhibit, Honey Show.
-Competitions are held throughout the week for different “home and hobby” related skills, such as baking.
+Competitions are held throughout the week for different “home and hobby” related skills, like baking.

 Snook Agricultural Museum: The museum features historical equipment and displays related to farming.
 Next to it is the North Jersey Antique Engine Building, and the 4-H Shotwell Exhibit Building is also open throughout the fair.

-Farm Fun in Barn Six: Come immerse yourself in interactive stations and activities for young children, such as a pedal tractor hay maze and a scarecrow building station.
+Farm Fun in Barn Six: Come immerse yourself in interactive stations and activities for young children, like a pedal tractor hay maze and a scarecrow building station.

 The Marketplace: Shop homemade, handmade, natural products.